 In Autumn Winter 2017 Ally Bee is introducing the world’s first Cradle to Cradle ® certified cashmere yarn to the collection.
 This Italian spun cashmere merino yarn has been meticulously scrutinised from the raw source of the fibre – from land management and fair payment to Mongolian herders who graze the cashmere goats – through to cleanest processing of the raw fibre.
 Available in September 2017.

 SINCE 2014 Ally Bee alpaca yarn has been spun at the small Two Rivers spinning mill in Dorset, England.
 Mill owner, Phil Allen, sourced – and salvaged – spinning machinery for his mill from long established mills from Bradford to Biella in Italy and recalibrated the wool spinning mechanisms to best handle the fine hairs of alpaca.
 For the Ally Bee knitwear collection, superior portions of alpaca fleece have been carefully sorted from the annual clip collected from herds in the region, with only the best fibre going through the 11-step spinning process to achieve a superbly soft yarn.

-Alpaca is arguably the most environmentally friendly natural fibre in the world.
+Alpaca is one of the most environmentally friendly natural fibres in the world and the benefits of wearing alpaca are beyond the merely sartorial.
 Alpacas are low impact grazers, they consume less than sheep and do not tear up the top soil like other livestock, and each year produce a rich lustrous fibre.
-An incredibly durable yarn, the fibre has special thermal properties due to its micro air pockets. in the cold the fibres contract to keep in warmth, and when the weather warms the pockets expand for breathability.
+An incredibly durable yarn, the fibre has special thermal properties due to its micro air pockets.
+In the cold the fibres contract to keep in warmth, and when the weather warms the pockets expand for breathability.
 Naturally hypoallergenic and containing no lanolin, alpaca stands out as a renewable, eco-friendly yarn with a gentler touch on our strained planet.